Early dark energy constraints with late-time expansion marginalization: Datasets and Analysis

 \section{Datasets and Analysis}

-In this work we test the evidence for EDE marginalizing over the behaviour of late dark energy using different datasets from CMB, SNe Ia, LSS and strong lensing measurements.
+In this work we assess posteriors for EDE parameters marginalized over the behaviour of late dark energy using different datasets from CMB, SNe Ia, LSS and strong lensing measurements.
 We detail below these datasets and present our analysis strategy.